WitnessAngel/witness-angel-cryptolib/docs/cryptainer_format.rst

             # Then we have either:
             key_ciphertext: <opaque multi-encrypted key bytestring>,
-            key_encryption_layers: <(optional) list of Layer objects targeting key_ciphertext, in order of application>,
+            key_cipher_layers: <(optional) list of Layer objects targeting key_ciphertext, in order of application>,
             # or:
-            key_encryption_trustee: <Trustee Entity object able to decrypt the parent data/key ciphertext at this layer of encryption>, }
+            key_cipher_trustee: <Trustee Entity object able to decrypt the parent data/key ciphertext at this layer of encryption>, }

     Signature object: